skycatchfire/handbook/benefits-and-perks.md

 ### Life Insurance

-SKYCATCHFIRE offers a $50,000 life insurance/AD+D policy to all employees through The Standard.
+SKYCATCHFIRE offers a $50,000 life insurance/AD+D policy to all employees through Mutual of Omaha.
 The company pays 100% of the premium.
 Open enrollment is in April every year.

+## Disability

+Short & Long Term Disability coverage is offered by Mutual of Omaha.
+More information available in [EASE](https://skycatchfire.ease.com).

 ## Paid Time Off